cauliyang/academic/content/en/post/how-to-build-python-library/index.md

 ## 7. Linter

-A linter is basically a program that inspects your code and gives feedback.
-It can tell you the issues in your program and also, a way to resolve them.
-You can run it anytime to ensure that your code is matching standard quality.
-There are several linters:
+A linter is essentially a program that inspects and provides feedback on your code.
+It can tell you about the problems in your program and how to fix them.
+You can run it at any time to ensure that your code meets industry standards.
+There are several types of linters:

 - [Pylint](https://www.pylint.org/)
 - [Flake8](https://flake8.readthedocs.io/en/latest/)